-Using max\rows\per\page to reduce the number of rows allowed on a page increases direct updates, because an update that increases the length of a variable-length column may still fit on the same page.
+Using max_rows_per_page to reduce the number of rows allowed on a page increases direct updates, because an update that increases the length of a variable-length column may still fit on the same page.

-For more information on using max\rows\per\page, see "Using max\rows\per\page on allpages-locked tables" on page 106 in Performance and Tuning Series: Physical Database Tuning.
+For more information on using max_rows_per_page, see the Performance and Tuning Series: Physical Database Tuning.

-Using sp\sysmon while tuning updates
+Using sp_sysmon while tuning updates

 You can use showplan to determine whether an update is deferred or direct, but showplan does not give you detailed information about the type of deferred or direct update.
-Output from the sp\sysmon or Adaptive Server Monitor supplies detailed statistics about the types of updates performed during a sample interval.
+Output from the sp_sysmon or Adaptive Server Monitor supplies detailed statistics about the types of updates performed during a sample interval.

-Run sp\sysmon as you tune updates, and look for reduced numbers of deferred updates, reduced locking, and reduced I/O.
+Run sp_sysmon as you tune updates, and look for reduced numbers of deferred updates, reduced locking, and reduced I/O.

-See "Transaction Detail" on page 57 in Performance and Tuning Series: Monitoring Adaptive Server with sp\sysmon.
+See the Performance and Tuning Series: Monitoring Adaptive Server with sp_sysmon.